June/July 18 Jun - 9 Jul 2018

 In Guyana, we work alongside the Ministry of Education to complement their existing efforts in improving education.
-We aim to build on our 2016 Fellowship: to really engage the teachers we work with in modern teaching techniques that bring classrooms to life and improve student outcomes.
+We aim to build on our previous Fellowships to empower teachers by sharing modern teaching techniques that bring classrooms to life and improve student outcomes.
 We will use a workshop-based approach to allow the teachers to think about applying LRTT techniques in their own schools for their own students.

-By working in partnership with Guyana’s Ministry of Education.
-Working with government we shape our programmes to support national priorities by both training teachers within the system and building local capacity for professional development.
+By working in partnership with Guyana’s School of Nations and the District Education Office, we design our programs to support national priorities in education by both training teachers within the system and building local capacity for professional development.

 Starting in the capital, Georgetown, you will receive introductory sessions learning about Guyanese culture and its education system.
 Teaching in schools helps you better understand the context.
 After getting to grips with the status quo the group head off to explore the rivers and creeks of Guyana’s tropical rainforest.